-- The sand bed with a carbon source must be at least 12 inches thick at a minimum - The unit weight must be more than 70 pounds per cubic foot when dry. - No more than 5 percent of the particles pass through a #200 sieve.

-- The media composition must adhere to the requirements outlined in the BAM specification in appendix I of this manual. - The media water holding capacity must be at least 30% as measured by porosity. - The vertical permeability must be at least two inches per hour at the specified unit weight noted above. - The media must have an organic content at least five percent by volume.
-The organic content must be in the form of one inch hardwood chips (e.g. Melaleuca or Eucalyptus woodchips) evenly distributed throughout the layer. - The media pH must be between 6.5 and 8.0 or suitable for the selected plant species. - The concentration of soluble salts must be less than 3.5 g (KCI)/L. - The sorption capacity of the sand must exceed 0.005 mg OP/mg media.
+- The sand bed with a carbon source must be at least 24 inches thick. - The unit weight must be more than 70 pounds per cubic foot when dry. - No more than 5% of the particles pass through a #200 sieve. - The media must be more than 50% uniformly graded sand by volume and must not contain shale. - The media water holding capacity must be at least 30% as measured by porosity. - The vertical permeability must be at least 2 inches per hour at the specified unit weight noted above. - The media must have an organic content at least 5% by volume.
+The organic content must be in the form of 1-inch hardwood chips (e.g. Melaleuca or Eucalyptus woodchips) evenly distributed throughout the layer. - The media pH must be between 6.5 and 8.0 or suitable for the selected plant species. - The concentration of soluble salts must be less than 3.5 g (KCI)/L. - The sorption capacity of the sand must exceed 0.005 mg OP/mg media.